kenneth1003/colonDirStructure/README.md

 # colonDirStructure
 colon only the structure not the content from /src to /test.
+For testing in the project.